sul-dlss/DeveloperPlaybook/infrateam_first_responder.md

 - Go projects (such as various RIALTO components)
   - with the future of RIALTO in question, it's not likely to receive attention any time soon

+We currently do not have an automatic update mechanism for our Java projects.

 Note that security updates affecting our Ruby **gems** will be caught when doing capistrano deployments via `gemfile audit`.
+For some projects, we've also enabled a GitHub setting that allows GH to automatically create pull requests (via Dependabot) to address security vulnerabilities (for merge by human reviewers).

 ### Verify / Notify Coverage for Following Week